getpelican/pelican/docs/content.rst

 ``url``         URL to use for this article/page
 =============== ===============================================================

-Readers for additional formats (such as AsciiDoc_) are available via plugins.
+Readers for additional formats (such as AsciiDoc_) are available via plugins, which you can find via the `Pelican Plugins`_ collection as well as the legacy `pelican-plugins`_ repository.
-Refer to `pelican-plugins`_ repository for those.

 Pelican can also process HTML files ending in ``.html`` and ``.htm``.
 Pelican interprets the HTML in a very straightforward manner, reading metadata from